About the Project

 • been ‘ordinarily resident’ in the UK for 3 years prior to October 2020.
 This means they must have been normally residing in the UK

 (apart from temporary or occasional absences and

 • Not been residing in the UK wholly or mainly for the purpose of full-time education (This does not apply to UK nationals).

 • Applicant required to start in September 2020.

-• The studentship arrangement will cover tuition fees and provide an annual stipend for up to three years (Currently set as £17,009 in
+• The studentship arrangement will cover tuition fees and provide an annual stipend for up to three years (set as £17,285 for 2020/21).

 • The minimum requirement for this studentship opportunity is a good Honours degree (minimum 2(i) honours or equivalent) or

 • If English is not your first language you will require a valid English certificate equivalent to IELTS 6.5+ overall with a minimum score

 of 6.0 in Writing and 5.5 in all sections (Reading, Listening, Speaking).

 Supervisor Contact Details

 For informal enquiries about this position, please contact Dr Karin Hing

 Tel: 020 7882 7804